algorand/conduit/README.md

 ### Create the configuration

 The `conduit init` subcommand can be used to create a configuration template.
 It should be place in a new data directory.
-By convention the directory is named `data` and is often referred to as "the data directory".
+By convention the directory is named `data` and is referred to as the data directory.
 ```
 mkdir data
 ./conduit init > data/conduit.yml